Skip to main content

 Distributed Mode

-The previous document introduces how to create a file system that can be mounted on any host by using an "object storage" and a "SQLite" database.
-Thanks to the feature that the object storage is accessible by any computer with privileges on the network, we can also access the same JuiceFS file system on different computers by simply copying the SQLite database file to any computer that needs to access the storage.
+The previous document introduces how to create a file system that can be mounted on any host using an object storage and an SQLite database.
+Since object storage is accessible by any computer with privileges on the network, you can also access the same JuiceFS file system on different computers by simply copying the SQLite database file to any computer that needs to access the storage.

-However, the real-time availability of the files is not guaranteed if the file system is shared by the above approach.
-Since SQLite is a single file database that cannot be accessed by multiple computers at the same time, a database that supports network access is needed, such as Redis, PostgreSQL, MySQL, etc., which allows a file system to be mounted and read by multiple computers in a distributed environment.
+However, this approach does not guarantee real-time file availability when the file system is shared.
+Since SQLite is a single file database that cannot be accessed by multiple computers at the same time, a database that supports network access is needed, such as Redis, PostgreSQL, or MySQL.
+This allows a file system to be mounted and read by multiple computers in a distributed environment.

-In this document, a multi-user "cloud database" is used to replace the single-user "SQLite" database used in the previous document, aiming to implement a distributed file system that can be mounted on any computer on the network for reading and writing.
+In this document, a multi-user cloud database will be used to replace the single-user SQLite database used in the previous document.
+This aims to implement a distributed file system that can be mounted on any computer on the network for reading and writing.

-The meaning of "Network Database" here refers to the database that allows multiple users to access it simultaneously through the network.
-From this perspective, the database can be simply divided into:
+A network database is one that allows multiple users to access it simultaneously through a network.
+From this perspective, databases can generally be classified as:

-2. Network Database: which usually has complex multi-file structures, provides network-based access interfaces and supports simultaneous access by multiple users, such as Redis, PostgreSQL, etc.
+• Network databases: Databases usually with complex multi-file structures, providing network-based access interfaces and supporting simultaneous access by multiple users, such as Redis and PostgreSQL.

 JuiceFS currently supports the following network-based databases.

 Different databases have different performance and stability.
-For example, Redis is an in-memory key-value database with an excellent performance but a relatively weak reliability, while PostgreSQL is a relational database which is more reliable but has a less excellent performance than the in-memory database.
+For example, Redis is an in-memory key-value database with excellent performance but relatively weak reliability, while PostgreSQL is a more reliable relational database with lower performance than in-memory databases.

-Cloud computing platforms usually offer a wide variety of cloud database, such as Amazon RDS for various relational database versions and Amazon ElastiCache for Redis-compatible in-memory database products, which allows to create a multi-copy and highly available database cluster by a simple initial setup.
+Cloud computing platforms usually offer a wide variety of cloud databases, such as Amazon RDS for various relational database versions and Amazon ElastiCache for Redis-compatible in-memory database products.
+These services allow to create a multi-copy and highly available database cluster by a simple initial setup.

-For simplicity, we take Amazon ElastiCache for Redis as an example.
-The most basic information of a network database consists of the following 2 items.
+For simplicity, we'll use Amazon ElastiCache for Redis as an example.
+The most basic information of a network database include:

-1. Database Address: the access address of the database; the cloud platform may provide different links for internal and external networks.
+• Database address: The database's access address, with different links for internal and external networks.

-2. Username and Password: authentication information used to access the database.
+• Username and password: Authentication information used to access the database.

-Install the JuiceFS client on all computers that need to mount the file system, refer to "Installation" for details.
+Install the JuiceFS client on all computers that need to mount the file system.
+Refer to the Installation guide for details.

 Here is a pseudo sample with Amazon S3 as an example.
-You can also switch to other object storage (refer to JuiceFS Supported Storage for details).
+You can also use other object storage services.
+Refer to JuiceFS Supported Storage for details.

 • Bucket Endpoint: https://myjfs.s3.us-west-1.amazonaws.com